diffpy/diffpy.pdfgui/doc/source/tutorial.rst

 	:align: center
 	:figwidth: 100%

-	Figure 2.9:An example of PDFgui plotting capabilities: displaying a fit.
+	Figure 1.9: An example of PDFgui plotting capabilities:  displaying a fit.

     .. figure:: images/fig2-10.png
 	:align: center
 	:figwidth: 100%

-	Figure 2.10:An example of PDFgui plotting capabilities: displaying a parameter.
+	Figure 1.10: An example of PDFgui plotting capabilities:  displaying a parameter.

 8. Save your project for later use.